D4RKONION/fgcireland.com/content/posts/2025-10-05-2xkos-first-month-in-the-sun/index.md

 !\[Craicdown Top 8](/images/uploads/posts/2xkos-first-month-in-the-sun/craicdown-top-8.png)

 !\[YADW Top 8)](/images/uploads/posts/2xkos-first-month-in-the-sun/yadw-top-8.png)

 !\[Leeside Top 8)](/images/uploads/posts/2xkos-first-month-in-the-sun/leeside-top-8.png)

 # Conclusions

 It is quite loved!
 There are fair criticisms of balancing and some lacking features, and much praise for it's accessibility, characters, and duo play.

 Boasting high entry numbers, strong competitors, and a plethora of support from TO's, the game has already found a home in Ireland before it's full release.
-It's exciting to imagine what kind of scene 2XKO might create once it becomes easier to access.
+It's exciting to imagine what kind of scene 2XKO might create on it's full release into the ecosystem...